 There is a clear need therefore to explore the effectiveness of multiphase HEAs against radiation damage.
-This sentiment is echoed by both Miracle et al. (2014) [21] and Liaw et al. (2015) [12] who advise against the sole pursuit of single-phase solid solution alloys and instead suggest intentionally adding secondary phases to examine the efficacy of particle strengthening of HEAs which can be more effective at higher temperatures than other classical strengthening mechanisms (work-hardening, solid solution strengthening, grain boundary strengthening).
+This sentiment is echoed by both Miracle et al. (2014) and Liaw et al. (2015) who advise against the sole pursuit of single-phase solid solution alloys and instead suggest intentionally adding secondary phases to examine the efficacy of particle strengthening of HEAs which can be more effective at higher temperatures than other classical strengthening mechanisms (work-hardening, solid solution strengthening, grain boundary strengthening).

-The Single-Phase High Entropy Alloy (SP-HEA) 31.3Cr-23.6Mo-26.4V-18.7W (termed CrMoVW) was recently fabricated and characterised in the as-cast state for application in high temperature, oxidising environments (Ikeuchi et al., 2019) [22].
+The Single-Phase High Entropy Alloy (SP-HEA) 31.3Cr-23.6Mo-26.4V-18.7W (termed CrMoVW) was recently fabricated and characterised in the as-cast state for application in high temperature, oxidising environments (Ikeuchi et al., 2019).
 The composition was determined through Density Functional Theory (DFT) studies and the Alloy Search and Predict (ASAP) method to maximise the alloy melting temperature whilst also maintaining a single phase below the solidus.
 Refractory elements were chosen for their high melting temperatures (and then ranked by low cost) as well as an addition of Cr to prevent oxide scale formation.
 The binary phase diagrams of the elements all indicate formation of a BCC solid solution over a wide temperature range and across a variety of compositions with no apparent binary intermetallic compounds.
-All the elemental crystal structures are BCC-structured over a wide range of temperatures which further promotes the stability of a BCC solid solution.
-In the current work, to reduce the elemental segregation displayed by the alloys fabricated by Ikeuchi et al. [22] (formed by large differences in the melting temperatures of the components), refinement of the alloy composition and amendment of the arcmelting process were undertaken.
-The alloy design process was achieved by utilising a combination of the CALPHAD method and the thermodynamic parameters used for prediction of solid solution for high entropy alloys (Gandy et al., 2019) [23] resulting in the prediction of a novel alloy of nominal composition V{2.5}Cr{1.2}WMo.
+All the elemental crystal structures are BCCstructured over a wide range of temperatures which further promotes the stability of a BCC solid solution.
+In the current work, to reduce the elemental segregation displayed by the alloys fabricated by Ikeuchi et al. (formed by large differences in the melting temperatures of the components), refinement of the alloy composition and amendment of the arc-melting process were undertaken.
+The alloy design process was achieved by utilising a combination of the CALPHAD method and the thermodynamic parameters used for prediction of solid solution for high entropy alloys (Gandy et al., 2019) resulting in the prediction of a novel alloy of nominal composition V{2.5}Cr{1.2}WMo.
 To avoid the only partial melting of the MoVW phase observed in the CrMoVW alloy, all constituents were melted together with the highest melting temperature elements covering the lowest melting temperature elements.
 Additional Cr was added to the elemental mix to account for its low boiling point and subsequent partial evaporation during fabrication.
-To explore the microstructural and elemental distribution changes after irradiation this alloy was characterised in the as-cast state and after room temperature Au+ ion implantation, and to assess thermal stability the alloy was annealed at intermediate temperature (1187 °C) for 500 h.
+To explore the microstructural and elemental distribution changes after irradiation this alloy was characterised in the as-cast state and after room temperature Au+ ion implantation, and to assess thermal stability the alloy was annealed at intermediate temperature (1187 °C) for 500 hours.

-The key aim of this study is to evaluate whether a multiphase HEA, in this case VCrMoWCo, may possess the same phase stability as found for some single-phase HEAs.
-Many alloys described as HEAs do not have a single-phase structure, and this is particularly true of those based on the refractory elements (Huang et al., 2017; Fazakaz et al., 2014; Guo et al., 2016) [24-26].
+The key aim of this study is to evaluate whether multiphase HEAs possess the same phase stability as single-phase HEAs.
+Many alloys described as HEAs do not have a single-phase structure, and this is particularly true of those based on the refractory elements (Huang et al., 2017; Fazakaz et al., 2014; Guo et al., 2016).
 This could be significant for radiation damage resistance as, on the atomic-scale where incident particles are interacting with the material, potentially inducing damage, the local environment of the atoms in a multiphase structure will be significantly different and potentially much less disordered and therefore less likely to benefit from some of the suggested inherent advantages to HEAs.
-However, in contrast to recent research, we find that the multiphase nature does not negatively impact the radiation damage response, therefore suggesting an alternative mechanism to configurational entropy stability underlying the behaviour on irradiation.
+However, in contrast to recent research we find that the multiphase nature does not negatively impact the radiation damage response, therefore suggesting an alternative mechanism to configurational entropy stability.

-2. Materials and methods
+Materials and Methods